MacLemon/CongressChecklist/README.md

 - tesla coils
 - micro USB cable
 - Firewire (400, 800) cable
+- RJ45 Ethernet adapter (from USB or Thunderbolt) to access the wired network.
+Thanks for not leeching on the WiFi!
 - antenna wire for WiFi or ham radio equipment
-- 3.5mm jack splitter (so you can watch a movie together on the train)
+- 3.5mm jack splitter (so you can watch a movie or talk recording together on the train)
 - headphones (so you don't have to talk to other carbon units while traveling)
 - [r0cket][4], fully charged (needs a micro USB cable for charging/programming)
-- monitor adapters (VGA, DVI, mini Displayport; especially for the Mac users. ;-) ), you may need them for your presentation or lightning talk.
+- monitor adapters (VGA, DVI, HDMI, mini Displayport/Displayport, USB-C; especially for the Mac users and those with other fancy slim laptops. ;-) ), you may need them for your presentation or lightning talk.
-- remote control for your presentation / lightning talk (also check the batteries in the remote)
+- remote control for your presentation / lightning talk (also check the batteries in the remote), dont' forget the USB dongle if your remote requires one
 - tablet computer, iPad, Android tablet, Microsoft surface
 - Kindle
-- an actual book (for those offline blackout moments)
+- an actual book (for those offline blackout moments), see [B.O.O.K.][32]
 - ham radio equipment, portable
 - Infrared, Bluetooth or radio remote (for presentations)
 - all your devices!!1 (Raspberry Pi, Arduino, FreedomBox, DreamPlug, …)